What is Title IX?

 UMass Dartmouth does not tolerate sex discrimination, sexual harassment or sexual violence of any kind.
 To ensure compliance with Title IX and other federal and state anti-discrimination statutes, the University’s Title IX Coordinator and Deputy Title IX Coordinators are charged with monitoring compliance with Title IX and ensuring that reports of sex discrimination, sexual harassment and sexual violence are investigated and addressed.

 Any student, faculty, or staff member with questions or concerns about the applicable University policies or who believes that he or she has been the victim of sex discrimination, sexual harassment, or sexual violence is encouraged to contact the University’s Title IX Coordinator.
-Individuals with questions or concerns about violations of the Code of Student Conduct should contact the Director of Community Standards in the Office of Student Affairs.
+Individuals with questions or concerns about violations of the Code of Student Conduct should contact the Director of Community Standards in the Division of Student Affairs.